 Configuring the Enterprise Message Bank

-page allows you to configure a link (for this namespace) to the Enterprise Message Bank.
-To access this page, click Interoperability
+The Interoperability > Configure > Message Bank Link page allows you to configure a link (for this namespace) to the Enterprise Message Bank.

-On this page, provide the following information so the InterSystems IRIS™ can connect to the Message Bank (if defined):
+On this page, provide the following information so the InterSystems IRIS® can connect to the Message Bank (if defined):

-Specify the path for the instance of InterSystems IRIS on the web server.
-Typically, this is not needed on development systems using the web server installed with InterSystems IRIS.
-If you have deployed InterSystems IRIS to provide its services through another web server, potentially with other instances of InterSystems IRIS using the same web server, you must specify this prefix so that the Message Bank can construct URLs that connect with the correct InterSystems IRIS instance through the web server.
+Instance Prefix — Specify the path for the instance of InterSystems IRIS on the web server.
+This is required if you are using HealthShare Health Connect as the target Message Bank.
+Also, if you are using a different web server, potentially with other instances of InterSystems IRIS using the same web server, you must specify this prefix so that the Message Bank can construct URLs that connect with the correct InterSystems IRIS instance through the web server.

 You must configure each desired client production to send messages to the Message Bank.
 For each client production, perform the following configuration steps: